 Wooden Works of Art

-Glossy and glistening wooden wares line the gallery and shop walls of the picturesque Yamanaka Onsen.
+Glossy and glistening wooden wares line the gallery and shop walls of various establishments in the picturesque Yamanaka Onsen.
 They are examples of Yamanaka lacquerware, the pride of the Kaga City area, and renowned across Japan.
 The term ‘Yamanaka lacquerware’ refers to both the traditional craft and the creations themselves, specifically, hand-crafted wooden items which are then coated in lacquer.
 Once coveted by Japanese aristocracy, and used in the prestigious Japanese tea ceremonies of old, Yamanaka creations are admired as much today as they were centuries ago.

 Celebrating Nature’s Patterns

-Whilst lacquerware is produced in several parts of Japan, Ishikawa Prefecture’s lacquerware is regarded as the finest.
+Whilst lacquerware is produced in several parts of Japan, Ishikawa Prefecture’s lacquerware is regarded as one of the finest.
 Creations are intricate and unique owing to its production methods.
 One striking characteristic of Yamanaka lacquerware is the deliberate display of wood grains.
 As if honouring the natural world, artisans choose to keep wood patterns and defects visible.
 The resulting creations are one of a kind and fascinatingly beautiful: smooth bowls with a wavy grain around their base or a naturally speckled sake cup.
 More variety can be seen across wood types.
 After being lacquered, different woods produce different colours depending on their absorption of the lacquer.

 A Time-Honoured and Complex Craft